Meekb/rancid-tomatillos/README.md

   * Open localhost:3000 in your browser to view the project
   * Endpoints for the API can be found here: https://frontend.turing.edu/projects/module-3/rancid-tomatillos-v3.html

-# Architecture
+# Architecture / Learning Goals
-  * Built with React
+  * Built with React to understand fundamentals of the language
   * Utilizes React Router for url navigation
-  * Application uses both Class and Functional components
+  * Make application with the use of functional and class components
-  * .fetch() API for movie data - endpoints for all movies, single movie details, and movie trailers
+  * Retrieve and display movie data - endpoints all hosted on Heroku API
-  * Testing performed with Cypress
+  * Testing performed with Cypress to better understand asych JS
+  * Refactoring for multiple pages and components

 # Walkthrough

 ![homepage](https://user-images.githubusercontent.com/77934658/126238800-2b8e9131-3825-4ff7-9da4-ed11bb2b9f26.gif)<br>
--As a user, you will see 40 available movies to select from.
+- As a user, you will see 40 available movies to select from.
 By clicking any one of these posters, you will be taken to a page displaying their corresponding details including overviews, trailers and ratings!

 ![searchcomponent](https://user-images.githubusercontent.com/77934658/126238817-f279d2e9-43bf-4ae1-ad6b-9624c354d253.gif)<br>